-The elementary school, high school, and college options above aren’t written in stone.
+The elementary school, high school, and university/college options above aren’t written in stone.
 Maybe your freshman students respond better to a digital microscope because collaborating on the computer screen is more engaging to them.

 Maybe your seniors are more interested in learning how to manipulate the mechanical stage, and your juniors have no interest in that yet.

-Maybe your science program is expanding, and you need a lot of microscopes on a tight budget for all your students.
+Maybe your science program is expanding, and you need a lot of microscopes on a tight departmental budget for all your students.